 Satisfaction.
 Is the design pleasant to use?

-Keeping that in mind, you must consider how to make these requirements measurable.
+With that in mind, consider how to make these requirements measurable.

 Establish thresholds based on your product KPIs.
 Can you afford that only 50 percent of users can find what they are looking for?
 What would be the number that satisfies your strategic plans?